Ashes 2019: Ben Stokes matches Ian Botham and Andrew Flintoff feats in remarkable win

 But a chaotic hour later and Bairstow, Jos Buttler and Chris Woakes had all been and gone.
 Jofra Archer smited Nathan Lyon for a couple of boundaries to briefly raise hopes once more before getting carried away and holing out looking for another.

-Stokes was running out of support, but finally found a willing partner in Leach, whose own 17-ball contribution must not be underestimated.
+Stokes was running out of support, but finally found a willing partner in No 11 Leach, whose own 17-ball contribution must not be underestimated.

 While Leach - who scored 92 as a night-watchman against Ireland only a month ago - can, and did, stick around, Stokes knew a change of approach was needed.
 Unbeaten on 61 from 174 balls at the time, he proceeded to smash 74 from his next 45 deliveries, including seven staggering sixes, to get England over the line.
 Not that that even begins to tell the whole story.